Kajtazi Brothers Educational Institute

 Kajtazi Brothers Educational Institute (Instituti Arsimor Vëllezërit Kajtazi; formally Kajtazi Brothers Educational Institute Tirana, or VKT) is a non-public school in Albania.

 It was established in 2001 with the licensing of the Ministry of Education and Sciences on the outskirts of the city of Tirana, Vaqarr and then in 2002 opened its branch in the city of Durrës.
-In 2001 the Institute of Education Kajtazi Brothers developed basic 8-year-old education and secondary education for 4-year-olds.
-In September 2011 VKT branch in Durrës closed.
+In 2001, the Institute of Education Kajtazi Brothers developed basic 8-year-old education and secondary education for 4-year-olds.
+In September 2011, the branch in Durrës closed.